+''' usage: ksconf [-h] [--version] [--force-color] [--disable-color] {check,combine,diff,package,filter,promote,merge,minimize,snapshot,

+→sort,rest-export,rest-publish,unarchive,xml-format}

-''' usage: ksconf [-h] [--version] [--force-color] [--disable-color] {check,combine,diff,package,filter,promote,merge,minimize,snapshot, →sort,rest-export,rest-publish,unarchive,xml-format} . . .
-Ksconf: Kintyre Splunk CONFig tool This utility handles a number of common Splunk app maintenance tasks in a small and easy to deploy package.
+. . .
+KSCONF: Ksconf Splunk CONFig tool This utility handles a number of common Splunk app maintenance tasks in a small and easy to deploy package.
 Specifically, this tool deals with many of the nuances with storing Splunk apps in git and pointing live Splunk apps to a git repository.
-Merging changes from the live system's (local) folder to the version controlled (default) folder and dealing with more than one layer of "default" are all supported tasks which are not native to Splunk. positional arguments: {check,combine,diff,package,filter,promote,merge,minimize,snapshot,sort,rest- →export,rest-publish,unarchive,xml-format} Perform basic syntax and sanity checks on .conf files check combine Combine configuration files across multiple source (continues on next page) '''
+Merging changes from the live system's (local) folder to the version controlled (default) folder and dealing with more than one layer of "default" are all supported tasks which are not native to Splunk. positional arguments: {check,combine,diff,package,filter,promote,merge,minimize,snapshot,sort,rest- →export,rest-publish,unarchive,xml-format} check Perform basic syntax and sanity checks on .conf files Combine configuration files across multiple source combine directories into a single destination directory.
+This allows for an arbitrary number of Splunk configuration layers to coexist within a single app.
+Useful in both ongoing merge and one-time ad-hoc use.
+Compare settings differences between two .conf files diff ignoring spacing and sort order Create a Splunk app .spl file from a source directory package A stanza-aware GREP tool for conf files filter promote Promote .conf settings between layers using either batch or interactive mode.
+Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory, such as 'default'. '''